 Inconjuncts in your own chart, or in the dynamic between two points with your chart and another person’s chart, represent energies that struggle to find “common ground” because of very “different perspectives”.
 This energy is disruptive and frustrating (the “offspring” of the square).

 The dissonant energy of an inconjunct forces couples to recalibrate constantly; there is never a lasting alignment.
 With work, they can find alignment, but that alignment will eventually work itself into difficulty, requiring readjustment at some point.
 If they are unconscious souls, this aspect will undo the relationship over time.
 If they are conscious souls, then they can use communication to catch the early stirrings of misalignment and start the process of readjustment back to balance and harmony.

 Sagittarius/Cancer energy can be very aggressive about the right and wrong way to do things, how to act in society, and the best way to express duty/commitment.
 The Sagittarius Juno individual is going to use authority, worldly experience, and a belief system to define commitment, duty, and status.
 The Cancer Juno individual is going to embrace, family, emotions, and personal intuition to define commitment, duty, and status.
 These energies will misalign when the worldly vision of commitment, duty, and status (Sagittarius) is not in concord with the personal vision (Cancer) of commitment, duty, and status.

 As a result, this couple will struggle with this issue throughout their relationship.
-A lot growth can happen if they work at the lesson this aspect wants them to learn.
-Or the dynamic can prove to be a deal breaker in the end.
+A lot of growth can happen if they work at the lesson this aspect wants them to learn.
+Or the dynamic can prove to be a deal-breaker in the end.

 Finding your Juno in your Chart